Alex Garland: Novels

 Garland's first novel, The Beach, was published in 1996.
-Based upon Garland's travels across Europe and Thailand, it tells the story of a young English backpacker who discovers an unspoiled seashore occupied by a community of like-minded backpackers.
+Based on his travels across Europe and Thailand, it tells the story of a young English backpacker who discovers an unspoiled seashore occupied by a community of like-minded backpackers.
 The novel is noted for its references to drug culture, sequences of hallucinations, and unique depictions of excess and utopia.
-The Beach was initially met with positive reviews, and with a spreading word of mouth response, the novel grew in popularity.
-Garland would later speak of his discomfort with the fame The Beach brought him.
-"I never felt comfortable with it (the novel)."
+The Beach was initially met with positive reviews, and with a spreading word of mouth response, the novel grew in popularity; it led some critics to regard Garland a key voice of Generation X. He would later speak of his discomfort with the fame The Beach brought him.
 The Beach has been translated into 25 different languages and sold close to 700,000 copies by the start of 1999.
 It was developed into a film starring Leonardo DiCaprio.
 In 2003, the novel was Ranked 103 in BBC's The Big Read poll.

 Garland's The Tesseract (1998) is a non-linear narrative with several interwoven characters, set in Manila, Philippines.
 The novel is characterized by a post-modernist narrative style and structure.
 It explores several themes such as love and violence through each character's circumstance and context of surroundings as well as seemingly inconsequential actions and the repercussions of those actions on other characters.
-The Tesseract did not enjoy the critical or commercial success of The Beach, but it too has a film adaptation.
+The Tesseract was not a critical or commercial success, but it too was adapted into a film.

-Throughout his career and work, Garland has expressed his love of travel (particularly backpacking) and his love of Manila, much of which influenced his work.
+Throughout his work, Garland has expressed his love of travel (particularly backpacking) and his love of Manila, much of which influenced his work.